Grapeka/FallenAngelBank/README.md

 Admin

 - Login and logout of their account
-- See reports of customers' behavior
+- See reports of customers' data

 # Technologies